ianmcburnie/a11y-first-workshop/README.md

 Demonstrate that the tabs are still announce as links, and still show up in the screen reader list of links.
 This is the desired, expected behaviour.

-## Part 3: Introduces Form Controls
+## Chapter 3: Introduces Form Controls

-Part 3 continues on with our signin and registration pages.
+Chapter 3 continues on with our signin and registration pages.

 ### Textbox